christianhenschel/dockeripv6only/README.md

 - `example.net MX 0 .` Null MX Record (no mail in and out)
 - `example.net TXT "spfv1 -all"` SPF (Sender Policy Framework) to disallow sending mails with that domain (as envelope-FROM)
 - `_dmarc.example.net TXT "v=DMARC1; p=reject"` DMARC (Domain-based Message Authentication, Reporting and Conformance) minimal record for rejecting unauthenticated senders.

+also optionally but very useful, to implement a `CAA` Record:
+- `example.net caa 128 issue "letsencrypt.org"`